Tree Soft Matter Theory

 Soft matter is a discipline that studies materials like polymers, colloids, liquid crystals and biological matter with degrees of freedom that can be excited by thermal energy.
 Complex fluids is a closely related field that looks at the dynamics of soft materials, which typically have non-Newtonian (e.g. viscoelastic) behavior.

 Click here for more information if you are interested in joining the group.
-Also, for those interested, here is my research primer and time sheet for new students.
+Also, for those interested, here is my research primer for new students.

 Soft matter has an intellectual history dating at least as far back as the discovery of polymers in the early 20th century.
 In the 1980's rapid progress re-invigorated the discipline, culminating with a Nobel Prize to Pierre Gilles de Gennes for expliting the theoretical parallels between hard and soft condensed matter.